 The ICC does have code appendixes that account for systems with high permeability requirements, such a Light Straw-Clay and Straw Bale.
-These systems happen to have similar permeability requirements to Hempcrete, meaning the ICC has some sort of precedence and roadmap to work with to create such standards for hempcrete.
+These systems happen to have similar permeability requirements to hempcrete, meaning the ICC has some sort of precedence and roadmap to work with to create such standards for the material.

 2. The American Society for Testing and Materials (ASTM)

 The ASTM provides standards for individual products, meaning they will determine how to define hempcrete and how to measure its performance.
-Their current standards include testing for thermal, fire and permeability characteristics of building materials which can be applied to hempcrete.
+Their current standards include testing for thermal, fire and permeability characteristics of building materials which can be applied to hemp lime.